diku-dk/ap-e2024-pub/week1/README.md

 type Error = String
 ```

-the type `Error` is completely interchangeable with `String`, but its
+the type `Error` is completely interchangeable with `String`, but is
-intended use is a little more explicit.
-In a more sophisticated
+named to make its intended use in function types explicit.
+In a more
-system, we might use a more complicated `Error` type with various
+sophisticated system, we might use a more complicated `Error` type
-constructors for indicating different kinds of errors.
-For now, we
+with various constructors for indicating different kinds of errors.
-will treat it as a human-readable string.
+For now, we will treat it as a human-readable string.

 Now change the type of `eval` to be the following: